VangelisBV/vanmoof-battery-tool/README.md

 This Python script scans for available serial ports, prompts the user to select a port, and then reads the Modbus registers from the VM battery, which is connected via a USB to UART bridge.
 The script transforms and renames the Modbus register values, and then displays the results.

+**Note: The Battery Management System (BMS) must be operational to read its memory.
+If the battery is completely drained, this script will not work.

 ## Features